-A. Direct Attack of the Antigen: Binding of antigen to its antibody causes :
+A. Direct Attack of the Antigen:

+Binding of antigen to its antibody causes:

 - 1. Agglutination of Bacteria, i.e., the antigens clumps together. - 2.
 Precipitation of the Antigens, i.e., when soluble antigens are bound to antibodies, they become insoluble and precipitate. - 3.
-Lysis: Antibodies directly attack the cell membrane of bacteria, causing their rupture. - 4.
-Opsonization: Some antibodies coat the microorganisms and make them "tasty" for Phagocytosis by neutrophils and macrophages. - B. Activation of the Complement System:
+Lysis: Antibodies directly attack the cell membrane of bacteria, causing their rupture.

+Opsonization: Some antibodies coat the microorganisms and make

+them "tasty" for Phagasytasis to

+- them "tasty" for Phagocytosis by neutrophils and macrophages.

+- Activation of the Complement System:

 There is a group of plasma proteins designated as complement proteins as they complement the effects of antibodies in destroying antigens.
+(Complement) The Elder Time and base later and Elder to do lo (antibody